 - Prioritizing equity in traffic safety by making recommendations in 2020 to fight racism in traffic enforcement, researching and raising public awareness of the disproportionate impact of traffic violence on people of color and identifying barriers to more equitable traffic safety programs and how to overcome them.

 - Highlighting the Safe System approach in a widely attended (in-person and online) General Session at the 2022 GHSA Annual Meeting in Louisville, Ky.
-The 2023 Annual Meeting will feature a panel discussion examining the progress made – and what needs to be done – to implement the Safe System approach in the U.S.
+The 2023 Annual Meeting featured a panel discussion examining the progress made – and what needs to be done – to implement the Safe System approach in the U.S.

 - Tracking pedestrian fatality data to identify short- and long-term trends, shining a spotlight on the safety crisis for people on foot, and identifying and promoting how the Safe System can be applied to improve safe walking.